Friday, December 28, 2007

 Not that I have high hopes.

-Liam wants to make more sugar cookies with sprinkles.
-Ronan agrees.
+L wants to make more sugar cookies with sprinkles.
+R agrees.
 We suggest other favorites from our childhood (peanut butter cookies with hershey's kisses, green corn flake wreaths), but they're not interested.

 A cookie made with crushed candy canes appeals to them.